garfix/mondriaanimatie/doc/elements.md

 * planes do not overlap
 * when a plane is bordered by a line-with-a-gap, the plane may extend to the start of the gapped lines, to the end of it, or somewhere halfway
 * when a painting has only a few planes, they all differ in color.
 Only when we're out of unique colors, duplicate colors kick in
+* a painting has up to 5 planes.
+In earlier paintings he used (much) more, but this looks crowded.

 ### Steps